jessicakenney/startup-event/README.md

 Startup Weekend Event Dashboard application will provide busy event coordinators the ability to track their events and attendees seamlessly.
 Dashboard homepage will list scheduled events.
-Coordinator can click on an event to update the Event to change it's name.
-Updating attendees is a secondary feature.
+Coordinator can click on an event to update the Event to change it's name and or description.
+Additionally, attendees can be added in the Event details.
+Three events initialize the application to demonstrate functionality.

 ## Test Plan: